ElizaLo/Product-Management-and-Leadership/README.md

 - What else have you been doing other than work in these three buckets?
 - Does it make sense to adjust your buckets or find ways to reduce or remove the other activities
 - How can you push back on requests so it’s possible to stick to your priorities?

+###  ‘Consistent Capture System’ or CCS

+Encourage your team members to _‘close the loop’_.

+When it comes to work, most people’s minds are full of _‘open loops’_.
+These are swirling reminders and snippets of information.

+The solution to all these open loops is to encourage your team members to create a **‘consistent capture system’** or **CCS**.
+This is a concept inspired by author [David Allen](https://www.goodreads.com/book/show/1633.Getting_Things_Done).
+A CCS is a reliable, go-to place to record information instead of storing it in memory.
+The most important CCS types capture:
+- To-do items
+- Appointments
+- Deadlines
+- Notes (including key points, ideas, and instructions)

+Your mission is to close the loop by committing to using a single CCS and embed the tool in your team.
+- First, be sure to keep yourself organized and model good organization habits by having a CCS of your own.
+Write down and commit to a single tool to capture your to-do items.
+- If your team members don’t already have a CCS, encourage them to experiment with options.
+They should pick the CCS that works best for their brains and stick to it.

+Recording information in a single, reliable place may seem like a small thing.
+But it can have real impact.

+The value of creating a great CCS for your team is that you can set their minds free.
+They’ll be free to:
+- solve problems
+- detect patterns
+- develop relationships
+- generate new ideas

 ### Improve on Productivity